100 Sights in London, United Kingdom (with Map and Images)

 Show sight on map

-Trent Park is an English country house, together with its former extensive grounds, in north London.
-The original great house and a number of statues and other structures located within the grounds are Grade II listed buildings.
-The site is designated as Metropolitan Green Belt, lies within a conservation area, and is also included at grade II within the Register of Parks and Gardens of Special Historic Interest in England.
+Trent Park is an English country house in north London, accompanied by its former extensive grounds.
+The original great house, along with several statues and other structures within the grounds, such as the Orangery, are Grade II listed buildings.
+The site is designated as Metropolitan Green Belt, lies within a conservation area, and is also included at Grade II within the Register of Parks and Gardens of Special Historic Interest in England.

 Wikipedia: Trent Park (EN)